Nitronium ion

 The nitronium ion, auto=1|[NO2]+, is a cation.
 It is an onium ion because its nitrogen atom has +1 charge, similar to ammonium ion [NH4]+.
 It is created by the removal of an electron from the paramagnetic nitrogen dioxide molecule NO2, or the protonation of nitric acid HNO3 (with removal of H2O).

 It is stable enough to exist in normal conditions, but it is generally reactive and used extensively as an electrophile in the nitration of other substances.
 The ion is generated in situ for this purpose by mixing concentrated sulfuric acid and concentrated nitric acid according to the equilibrium:

 Structure

-The nitronium ion is isoelectronic with carbon dioxide and nitrous oxide, and has the same linear structure and bond angle of 180°.
+The nitronium ion is isoelectronic with carbon dioxide and has the same linear structure and bond angle of 180°.
 For this reason it has a similar vibrational spectrum to carbon dioxide.
 Historically, the nitronium ion was detected by Raman spectroscopy, because its symmetric stretch is Raman-active but infrared-inactive.
 The Raman-active symmetrical stretch was first used to identify the ion in nitrating mixtures.